 Complete Checklists: 173,826 (2016 final total: 162,052)

 Note that some of the numbers may still change slightly as the final checklists for the GBBC dates are added through eBird or flagged reports are validated by our reviewers.
 Our Top 10 lists tell a few stories, too.

 What’s interesting to note in this list is that the American Crow has bounced all the way up to the number two spot.
 It has typically come in near the bottom of the Top 10 ever since West Nile Virus appeared in North America in 1999.
 Perhaps the crows are finally rebounding after the virus took a serious toll on their overall population.

 |Species||Number of Checklists|

-Note: All Top 10 species are North American, reflecting high participation from this region.
+Note: All Top 10 species are common in North America, reflecting continued high participation from this region.

 Top 10 most numerous species:

 (sum of how many individuals were observed across all GBBC checklists):

 |Species||Number of Individuals|